SwathiDhanwada-MSFT/azure-docs-sdk-python/docs-ref-services/preview/cosmos-readme.md

 database = client.create_database(DATABASE_NAME, logging_enable=True)
 ```
 Alternatively, you can log using the CosmosHttpLoggingPolicy, which extends from the azure core HttpLoggingPolicy, by passing in your logger to the `logger` argument.
 By default, it will use the behaviour from HttpLoggingPolicy.
+Passing in the `enable_diagnostics_logging` argument will enable the
-The `enable_diagnostics_logging` argument will add additional diagnostic information to the logger.
+CosmosHttpLoggingPolicy, and will have additional information in the response relevant to debugging Cosmos issues.
 ```python
 import logging
 from azure.cosmos import CosmosClient